nucleuscloud/neosync/docs/docs/connections/postgres.md

 The following guide will show you how to configure and test your Postgres Connection.

+## Things to watch out for

+1. Currently Neosync only supports syncing between two physical databases and does not support syncing between two logical databases.
+This is on the roadmap and will be supported soon.
+2. When syncing across two databases, the databases must have the same name.

 ## Configuring Postgres

 In order to connect to your Postgres database, first navigate to **Connections** and then click **+ New Connection**.